-You can select which events are logged by setting the following configuration properties to true .
+You can select which events are logged by setting the following configuration properties to true.

-Property Property Description LOG_CONNECTION_EVENTS Log info when a Connection is created/destroy.
-Default 'false'.
-LOG_SESSION_EVENTS Log info when a Session is created/closed.
-Default 'false'.
-LOG_CONSUMER_EVENTS Logs info when a Consumer is created/closed.
-Default 'false'.
-LOG_DELIVERING_EVENTS Logs info when message is delivered to a consumer and when a message is acknowledged by a consumer.
-Default 'false' LOG_SENDING_EVENTS Logs info when a message has been sent to an address and when a message has been routed within the broker.
-Default 'false' LOG_INTERNAL_EVENTS Logs info when a queue created/destroyed, when a message is expired, when a bridge is deployed and when a critical failure occurs.
-Default 'false' LOG_ALL_EVENTS Logs info for all the above events.
-Default 'false'
+Property Trigger Event Default Value LOG_CONNECTION_EVENTS Connection is created/destroy. false LOG_SESSION_EVENTS Session is created/closed. false LOG_CONSUMER_EVENTS Consumer is created/closed false LOG_DELIVERING_EVENTS Message is delivered to a consumer and when a message is acknowledged by a consumer. false LOG_SENDING_EVENTS When a message has been sent to an address and when a message has been routed within the broker. false LOG_INTERNAL_EVENTS When a queue created/destroyed, when a message is expired, when a bridge is deployed and when a critical failure occurs. false LOG_ALL_EVENTS Includes all the above events. false

-By default the LoggingActiveMQServerPlugin wil not log any information.
+By default the LoggingActiveMQServerPlugin will not log any information.
 The logging is activated by setting one (or a selection) of the above configuration properties to true.